Willard InterContinental Washington: Modern Willard Hotel building

 The Willard family sold its share of the hotel in 1946, and due to mismanagement and the severe decline of the area, the hotel closed without a prior announcement on July 16, 1968.
 The building sat vacant for years, and numerous plans were floated for its demolition.
 In 1975, the National American Indian Council announced it had purchased the building for its headquarters.
 It eventually fell into a semi-public receivership and was sold to the Pennsylvania Avenue Development Corporation.
 They held a competition to rehabilitate the property and ultimately awarded it to the Oliver Carr Company and Golding Associates.
 The two partners then brought in the InterContinental Hotels Group to be a part owner and operator of the hotel.
-The Willard was subsequently restored to its turn-of-the-century elegance and an office-building contingent was added.
-The hotel was thus re-opened amid great celebration on August 20, 1986, which was attended by several U.S. Supreme Court justices and U.S. senators.
+The Willard was subsequently restored to its turn-of-the-century elegance and an office-building wing was added.
+The hotel's reopening on August 20, 1986, amid great celebration, was attended by several U.S. Supreme Court justices and U.S. senators.
 In the late 1990s, the hotel once again underwent significant restoration.